 - Heat rate: Measure of power plant efficiency, defined as the amount of fuel burned in million British Thermal Units per megawatt-hour of electricity generation (MMBtu/MWh).
 Calculated from data reported by the U.S. Environmental Protection Agency Air Markets Program Database and supplemented, when missing, from the California Air Resources Board Pollution Mapping Tool.

-- High ozone days: Defined here as days where the eight-hour ozone concentration in any location in an air basin exceeds the federal air quality standard of 70 parts per million.
+- High ozone days: Defined here as days where the eight-hour ozone concentration in any location in an air basin exceeds the federal air quality standard of 70 parts per billion.
 Data retrieved from the U.S. Environmental Protection Agency Air Data.

 - High particulate matter (PM) days: Defined here as days where the 24-hour PM2.5concentration in any location in an air basin exceeds the federal air quality standard of 35 μg/m3.
 Data retrieved from the U.S. Environmental Protection Agency Air Data.